JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/tutoIDE.md

 		}
 	}</code></pre>

-   `LOCATION_UNKNOWN` is a constant defined and intialize previously in this class:
+   `LOCATION_UNKNOWN` is a constant defined and intialized previously in this class:
    <pre><code>public static String LOCATION_UNKNOWN = "unknown";</code></pre>

+8. Create a component instance from the metadata.xml file with the *iPOJO Metadata Editor*.
+Open the second tab *Component Configuration*.
+Click right on *BinaryLightFollowMe* bundle -> New Instance Declaration.

    ![Create an instance](tutorial/fig12-instance.png "Create an instance")